pentest-ai-agents

 What Is This?

-pentest-ai is a collection of Claude Code subagents: specialized AI assistants that activate automatically based on what you're working on.
+pentest-ai is a collection of 28 Claude Code subagents: specialized AI assistants that activate automatically based on what you're working on.
 Ask Claude to plan a pentest, and the engagement planner agent takes over.
 Paste Nmap output, and the recon advisor analyzes it.
+Need to Kerberoast an AD environment?
+The AD attacker agent builds and runs the Impacket commands for you.
 Each agent carries deep domain knowledge in offensive security methodology, MITRE ATT&CK mappings, and industry-standard frameworks.

 You don't need to be an expert to use these agents.
 They communicate at whatever level you need, from explaining what Kerberoasting is to providing exact Impacket command syntax for a senior operator.